keithalpichi/keithalpichi.github.io/_posts/2016-11-11-developer-bootcamp-research-review.md

 ## The battle for my decision

 I liked Appacademy's tuition model only because you didn't have to pay until you get a job.
 However, you end up paying more the higher you earn.
 Obviously I wasn't attending a bootcamp to earn as little as possible.
 I liked Hackreactor's set tuition.
-No matter how much I earn I pay the set flat tuition fee.
+No matter how much I earn I pay the set tuition fee.
 The drawback is that I have to basically pay it up-front.

 **Tuition- Hackreactor** (Hackreactor 1, Appacademy 0)